We recommend reading the PDF version of the manifesto.

 - Enterprise platforms (e.g. Demandware, Oracle ATG, and SAP Hybris).
 They can cater to sophisticated enterprise businesses because they’ve narrowed their focus to backend functionality.
 Their challenge, however, is ease of installation, oftentimes requiring major financial investments and quarters of development time just to get the basics up and running.
 They also require significant technical resources to operate and maintain.

-- Open source platforms (e.g. Magento).
+- Open source platforms (e.g. Adobe Commerce).
 They benefit from thousands of developers contributing to their codebase enabling endless flexibility and functionality.
 Their biggest challenge is upgradability and not breaking with new versions.
 These solutions can be equally as costly to set up as Enterprise platforms.

 The Checkout Problem